HannahG96/ENA_functions-Hannah/README.md

 (3) functions to randomize network flows and test for statistical significance of analysis outputs.

+(4) functions to mass-balance ecological networks.

+(5) functions to convert SCOR files into Transfer matrix and vectors of Imports, Exports, Respiration.

 ### Authors:
 Hannah Gaber
 Marco Scotti